mmiranda222/.statsuite/content/using-api/api-main-features.md

 ```

 #### Data and referential metadata upload queuing mechanism
-The transfer web service instance uses a simple queuing mechanism that allows for a limited parallelism of upload transactions as long as the uploads concern different Data Structure Definitions (DSDs).
+The transfer web service instance uses a simple queuing mechanism that allows for a limited parallelism of upload transactions.

-All upload requests are added to the queue from which up to a configurable maximum number (see `MaxConcurrentTransactions` parameter [here](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-transfer#configuration), default: 10) of requests are executed in parallel.
+All data change requests (without any specific limitation) are added to the queue.
+A configurable maximum number of requests (see `MaxConcurrentTransactions` parameter [here](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-transfer#configuration), default: 10) are automatically taken from the top of the queue and executed in parallel as long as they concern transactions for different Data Structure Definitions (DSDs) (fact tables).
+Requests for DSDs for which another transaction is currently already being executed are automatically re-queued.
-However, only one upload per DSD is allowed at any time.
-Therefore, uploads concerning a DSD for which an import is currently already going on is canceled and marked as completed unsuccessfully.

 **Important:**
 The import queue is currently managed in-memory and **not persisted**.
 All ongoing or queued requests are lost and need to be resubmitted in case the Transfer service stops.